Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Remember that sometimes not getting what you want is a wonderful stroke of luck."
+> "If you read a lot of books, you're considered well-read.
+But if you watch a lot of TV, you're not considered well-viewed."
-> — **Dalai Lama**
+> — **Lily Tomlin**

 ---

-_Last updated: 20 August 2025 ⏳_
+_Last updated: 21 August 2025 ⏳_